hdavidethan/catan-tp/readme.txt

 CATAN: The Settlers of Python

-This project is a python implementation of the popular board game Catan.
+This project is a Python game inspired by the award-winning board game Catan by Klaus Teuber.
 The game allows players to add up to 3 other human or AI players.
 When playing against other human players, the game is done "hotseat" turn-based style, where each player takes turns on the same computer.
 For full immersion, it is recommended that all players only look at their own hands.

 How to Run the Game?
 Open the app.py file in the root directory and run in Python 3.